communicaretools/interview2016/README.md

 # Interview assignment 2016
-This project contains a simple email service, consisting of a nodejs powered backend persisting to mongodb and an ionic/angularjs mobile app.
+This project contains a simple email-like messaging service, consisting of a nodejs-based backend persisting to mongodb, and an ionic/angularjs mobile app.

 All components are realized in docker containers, meaning that to get started, all you have to do is this:

 ```
-$ docker-compose up
+$ docker-compose up -d
 ```

 Then point your browser to `localhost:8100` for a GUI, or `curl` you way around `localhost:3000/api` to explore the api.